Edmund Yik-Man CHIANG

 cont....

-theory), Differential/Difference equations, Special functions
+Research Interests: Complex function theory, Differential/Difference equations, Special functions

 and Orthogonal Polynomials.
 Publications